jaeksoft/opensearchserver-php-client/README.md

 $oss_api->submit($request);
 ```

-> Note character `*`: it means our crawler will be allowed to follow any URL starting by these patterns.
+> Note character `*`: it means crawler will be allowed to follow any URL starting by these patterns.

 Add some start URLs for crawler: